phnx-im/docs/src/authentication_systems.md

 Different messaging applications make use of one or more of the authentication approaches, sometimes with small variations to the general concepts described above.

-### Multi-client or composed user identities
+## Multi-client or composed user identities

 Messaging applications often allow the use of multiple clients (e.g. on different devices) by a single user.
-However, since users are typically interested in authenticating users rather than individual clients, applications have to deal with the challenge of presenting a single user identity despite messages being sent potentially from more than one client.
+However, users typically authenticate other users rather than individual clients.
+The applications thus have to compose individual client identities into user identities.

-Multi-client authentication is not covered in the discussion of existing approaches above, because the individual messaging applications have found unique ways of dealing with this problem.
+Compared to simple, single-client user identities, composed user identities pose additional challenges.

+### Ghost clients

+In many cases the messaging provider informs other users if a new client is added for a given user.
+A compromised or malicious provider can thus insert one of its own clients into the conversation without the target user noticing.
+Techniques like cross-signing can prevent such an attack, since any client additions have to be performed by one of the user's existing clients.
+Alternatively, [identity gossiping](authentication_systems.md#identity-gossiping), as well as OOB verification help detect such an attack.

+### Revocation suppression

+Users need to be able to remove lost or potentially compromised devices from their composed identity.
+Here, the problem is often that a malicious messaging provider can (silently) drop messages performing such a revocation operation.
+This can not be prevented entirely, since the messaging provider can always decide to drop messages.
+[Identity gossiping](./authentication_systems.md#identity-gossiping) can help mitigate this problem, as it prevents the messaging provider from dropping messages selectively.
+Instead, the provider is forced to drop all of a user's messages, thus significantly increasing the risk of detection.

+Such an attack is also detected if two affected users verify one-another's identities OOB.

+### Identity Gossiping

+Some of the techniques discussed above (such as cross signing) help in ensuring that all participants of a given conversation agree on their respective identities.
+However, if the messaging protocol (cryptographically) includes the identity of a user in messages it sends, it can help mitigate the two attacks described above.

+If the authentication systems includes a [verifyable data structure](authentication_systems.md#verifiable-data-structures) that records fingerprints of client identities, clients can also gossip their view of the data structure.

 ## Signal